-Do I Want to Be an Actor or Actress?
+Should I Become an Actor or Actress?

 Acting as a career involves more than just performing in movies.
-Working actors perform in live theater productions, at theme parks, in commercials and on television shows.
+Working actors perform in live theater productions, at theme parks, in commercials, and on television shows.
 As actors start their careers, many work multiple jobs, such as working as extras in films or TV, to support themselves financially.

-Step 1: Take Classes
+- Step 1: Take Classes

-Although no formal training is strictly required to become an actor or actress, the U.S. Bureau of Labor Statistics (BLS) reported that most professionals in the industry participated in college drama courses or acting conservatories.
+Although no formal training is strictly required to become an actor or actress, the U.S. Bureau of Labor Statistics reported that most professionals in the industry participate in college drama courses or acting conservatories.
 College degree programs allow students to expand their skills in various acting fields, including impromptu acting, sketch comedy, voiceover work and musical theater, while building their portfolios.
 An undergraduate degree program in drama or theatre includes coursework such as voice and diction, stagecraft, acting theory and stage management.

-Step 2: Gain Professional Experience
+- Step 2: Gain Professional Experience

-Many actors also start by participating in community or college theatrical productions.
-Others may choose to perform publicly at 'open mic' nights.
+Many actors also start by participating in community theater productions.
+Others may choose to perform publicly at 'open mic' nights held by local venues.
 Performing in other public settings, such as nightclubs, dinner theaters or theme parks, can also help beginners get real world experience and help them become comfortable in front of an audience.

-Step 3: Acquire Additional Skills
+- Step 3: Acquire Additional Skills

-Step 4: Find an Agent
+- Step 4: Find an Agent

 While it is not mandatory, having an agent can make working as an actor easier.
 Agents complete most of the business-related tasks involved with acting, such as mailing out resumes, scheduling audition appointments and negotiating contracts.
 Having an agent completing these administrative tasks provides actors with more time to practice their skills.
 The majority of agents also have connections with casting directors, which means they can more easily connect clients with regular acting roles.